-The Bluff Cove Homeowners Association began nearly a decade ago in 2008 in a similar way as did the Malaga Cove Homeowners Assn.
-Way back when, the Neighborhood Church sought to convert all or part of a parking lot into a social hall for weddings/receptions.
+The Bluff Cove Homeowners Association began over a decade ago in 2008 in a similar way as did the Malaga Cove Homeowners Assn.
+Way back then, the Neighborhood Church sought to convert all or part of a parking lot into a social hall for weddings/receptions.
 The immediate neighbors were concerned but got little satisfaction from the PVHA.

 It became clear that a unified voice was needed to deal with the California Coastal Commission and other regulatory bodies.
 And thus the MCHA was born, with Betty Wing as its first president.